• Skip to primary navigation

 Can you make scalloped potatoes ahead of time?

-Yes, prepare the scalloped potatoes and place them in an oven-safe dish, but do not bake them.
-Cover the dish and store it in the refrigerator for 3 days or the freezer for 2 months.
+Yes!
+Prepare the scalloped potatoes and place them in an oven-safe dish, but do not bake them.
+Cover the dish and store it in the refrigerator for 3 days or in the freezer for 2 months.
 When ready, thaw the frozen scalloped potatoes in the refrigerator a day ahead of time (if frozen).
 Bring the scalloped potatoes close to room temperature by placing them on the counter for 1 hour.
 Bake it in the oven at 350°F for 50-60 minutes or until the potatoes are fork-tender.
 Another option is to mostly or fully bake the potatoes, then reheat them in the oven before serving.

 How to freeze scalloped potatoes?